scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 * UCSB CS Alum (BS: 2008, Ph.D.: 2014)
 * As a graduate student:
     * Taught 3 undergraduate CS courses
-    * TAed for numerous other courses
+    * TA-ed for numerous other courses
 * Took this course in Winter 2009 (CS290N at the time)
 * Senior Software Engineer @ AppFolio
 * Assisted with the Fall 2014 course